grzesiek-galezowski/any/README.md

 Use the package [![NuGet](https://img.shields.io/nuget/v/Any.svg?style=flat-square)](https://www.nuget.org/packages/Any/)

-In the code, static use the `TddXt.AnyRoot` property like this:
+In the code, static use the `TddXt.AnyRoot.Root` property like this:

 ```csharp
 using static TddXt.AnyRoot.Root;